Siriusize/Probe-Request-Association-against-MAC-Randomization/README.md

 average_id_switches = 0.000
 average_segs = 1.100
 purity = 1.000
-Results are saved in ./data/result/eval_result.csv
 ```

-More association details are shown in `./data/result/eval_result.csv`
+More association details are shown in `./data/result/`

 ### Citation
 ```